deeps42/Mozilla_Real_Common_voice/README.md

+# Audio Dataset

+This repo contains release details and metadata for the Common Voice dataset.
+Please visit https://commonvoice.mozilla.org/datasets to download the full dataset.

 # GCS Audio Dataset Uploader

 This project contains a Python script that uploads a large dataset of over 2 million audio files to a Google Cloud Storage (GCS) bucket using concurrent uploads.
 The dataset includes audio files from Mozilla's Common Voice corpus.